johnpaliotta/vscode-example-extension/README.md

 ## Features and Customization

+There are place holders for the following things

 The package.json defines the following commands

 - .

-The extension.ts file has calls the following functions
+The extension.ts file has calls the following files.functions

  - messagePane.displayMessage - which displays a message in a custom "vscode-estension-example" output pane
  - .